 The Civil War in Gatlinburg

-The war did find its way to Gatlinburg as a Confederate colonel occupied the area to protect saltpeter mines and mine an ingredient in gunpowder from the Alum Cave.
+However, the war found its way to Gatlinburg.
+A Confederate colonel occupied the area to protect saltpeter mines and mine an ingredient in gunpowder from the Alum Cave.

 Federal troops marched in from Knoxville.
 A skirmish ensued.
-The confederates were driven out in 1863 after the Battle of Burg Hill.
+The Confederates were driven out in 1863 after the Battle of Burg Hill.

 They did not mount a counter offensive, but did perform several minor raids until the end of the war.